Sandefjords Blad

 Sandefjords Blad is a newspaper published daily in Sandefjord, Norway, except on Sundays.
+Since 5 December 2022, the newspapers published issues on Tuesdays, Thursdays and Saturdays.
 It is available in Norwegian language only.
 Sandefjords Blad is a private company, owned by Mecom with a circulation of 14,780 copies (2004) and 50 employees (2004).
 Sandefjords Blad is printed at the joint printing center Edda Trykk Ltd at Borgeskogen in Stokke.

 As of 2018, the newspaper has a circulation of 7,577 printed copies and 12,213 daily online subscribers.
 According to the Norwegian Media Businesses' Association, the newspaper had 29,300 readers on an average day in 2018.
 The editor is Steinar Ulrichsen and the newspaper is owned by Amedia.

 Circulation

 Circulation data according to the Norwegian Media Businesses' Association.